Gemelovg/gemelovg.github.io/_posts/2022-08-20-Where-is-my-money-going.md

 No NaN columns, nice.

-## Oh no an other problem.
+## We have an other problem.
 The Date column has a pipe and a number 7 at the end.

 Lets remove them and convert it to datetime